SquareBracketAssociates/Booklet-Glorp/README.md

 The book is available in PDF in [the releases tab](https://github.com/SquareBracketAssociates/Booklet-Glorp/releases).

-The result from the latest successful Travis build can be found [on Bintray (PDF)](https://bintray.com/squarebracketassociates/wip/download_file?file_path=glorp-wip.pdf).
+The result from the latest successful Travis build can be found the releases panel of this page.